Stargix/Turtle-Maze/README.md

-Sergi i Wei

-ROS-pkg for maze solving
+# Turtle Maze
+A ROS TurtleBot maze solver with gzmaze

+# Description
+The program consists in a simulated Turtlebot that arrives to the center of a closed maze following walls with responsive angular velocity

+# Files
+The c++ files where tries that didn't worked as planned
-maze_script.cpp -> avoid obstacles
+  - maze_script.cpp -> avoid obstacles

-maze_gir.cpp -> 90º navigation
+  - maze_gir.cpp -> 90º navigation

+# Gzmaze
+There gazebo worlds were created with the pluggin gzmaze which was modified to have wider walls